 components object

 is a good way to avoid typing the same documentation twice.
 The operations refer to each of the HTTP methods that are supported by this resource.
-Before moving on to operations, here is a quick example of referencing the sensor parameter we placed in components:
+Before moving on to operations, here is a quick example of referencing the sensor parameter we placed in components:paths:

 /sensors/{sensor}/: